lsolbach/TemplateEngine/readme.txt

 ===============

-The project TemplateEngine consists of a presentation language and an engine for processing the language and transforming and emmitting texts
+The project TemplateEngine consists of a presentation language and an engine for processing the language and transforming and emitting texts

 Features:
 ---------
 * simple things are easy to accomplish, really complex things are possible
 * syntax is easy to learn
 * data binding for java beans (use bean objects as input) and xml files